astropy/reproject/docs/performance.rst

-If you have multiple images with the exact same coordinate system (e.g. a raw image and a corresponding processed image) and want to reproject both to the same output frame, it is faster to compute the coordinate mapping between input and output pixels only once and re-use this mapping for each reprojection.
+If you have multiple images with the exact same coordinate system (e.g. a raw image and a corresponding processed image) and want to reproject both to the same output frame, it is faster to compute the coordinate mapping between input and output pixels only once and reuse this mapping for each reprojection.
 This is supported by passing multiple input images as an additional dimension in the input data array.
 When the input array contains more dimensions than the input WCS describes, the extra leading dimensions are taken to represent separate